HSBNE/hsbne.github.com/admin/rules.md

         association.
     2. A by-law may be set aside by a vote of members at a general meeting of the association.
+    3. The management committee, upon creating, amending or repealing by-laws, must notify the membership of the association via the official communications method of the group within 48 hours.

 44. #### Alteration of rules